 Practice - Practice wearing your baby with a doll to test that you know how to position your child and you feel comfortable and relaxed when you first start using the carrier, wrap or sling.

 Visible and kissable - keep baby close to you and always check to make sure they are still in a safe and comfortable position.
 Look in a mirror to check yours and baby's position.
-Check here for TICKS Rules of Safe Babywearing
+Take a look at the TICKS Rules for safe baby wearing.

 Breath - Make sure your baby always has an open airway and your baby is not lying with chin to chest as this can restrict baby's airways.
 This is the case also when baby is in a stroller, car seat and when holding baby in your arms.